josephhilby/tea_subscription_service/README.md

 rails s
 ```

-4. Now all you need to do is make a request to one of the endpoints.
+4. Now all you need to do is check the created users api_keys and make a request to one of the endpoints.
 Documentation for all API Endpoints can be found below.

 <p align="right">(<a href="#README">back to top</a>)</p>

 <!-- ENDPOINTS -->

 ## API Endpoints

+Below is a sample list of endpoints.
+If you would like to see the full set of endpoints with documentation, follow [this_link](https://documenter.getpostman.com/view/24550191/2s93CPpBWY) to see this projects Postman Documenter.

+Note: The api_keys in Documenter are no longer active.
+You will need to seed your local database and check what was generated for each user.

 ### GET